-Most of my research interests center on planetary science and the study of exoplanets.
+Most of my research work centers on planetary science and the study of exoplanets.

-My current research interests include the theoretical modeling and study of the surfaces and atmospheres of planets and moons both in and outside our solar system.
-Some of the topics I’ve recently worked on include close-in rocky exoplanets, our Moon, icy bodies at the edge of our solar system and instrumentation for direct imaging of exoplanets.
-You can keep track of my work using my ADS listing or my researchgate page.
+These research interests include the theoretical modeling and study of the surfaces and atmospheres of planets and moons both in and outside our solar system.
+Some of the topics I’ve recently worked on include close-in rocky exoplanets, the history of our Moon and what it can tell us about the evolution of the solar system, icy bodies at the edge of our solar system and direct imaging of exoplanets.
+You can keep track of my work using the ADS or my researchgate page.

 For information on my work related to what the Moon can tell us about the history of the Sun’s spin, you can visit this press release from NASA and some of the media coverage of our paper.
 In that work we were able to place constraints on the Sun’s early rotation rate using lunar compositional constraints.